-Even when you're no longer under 13 and working on that cavity quota thanks to a successful trick-or-treating collection, October 31 is one of the most festive, fun days of the year.
+Even when you're no longer a kid working on your cavity quota thanks to a successful trick-or-treating candy collection, October 31st is one of the most festive, fun days of the year.
 Considering that Halloween offers up an opportunity to play dress-up as an adult, tell tales of supernatural beings amid the chilly fall air, and snack on yummy treats, it's the perfect opportunity to organize a get-together with friends, family, and neighbors.
 But throwing a Halloween party can also be a little daunting.
 Do you really want to turn your garage into a haunted house?
-Probably not (if you do, kudos—that takes some serious effort).
+Probably not.
+(If you do, kudos—that takes some serious effort.)

 Create a Carnival